 This page is dedicated to providing mentees with helpful resources to seek, find and conduct a successful mentoring engagement.
 Half of the mentoring success depends on mentees actively owning the progression and outcomes of their sessions.
 Browse our resources under “Useful Reads” below, and and feel free to suggest others you may find on your own.

 Becoming a Mentee

-- Take some time to read through Elements of a Good Mentee.
+- Take some time to read through “Elements of a good mentee“.
 Think about what you want to gain and how you intend to set your mind towards your goals.
 It’s OK not to have definite goals right at the beginning.
 But spending time thinking about why you want a particular mentor in a particular area will help you set intentions for the duration of your engagement.

 - Interesting course on Lynda.com.
 Check it out for insights into mentoring, selecting mentors, asking questions, learning about yourself.
 It’s a little new-age-y, but there’s some good stuff there.

 One of the first things you should do with your mentor, is establish ground rules and explore goals.
 To that end, review and prepare to discuss Mentoring Rights and Responsibilities.